 “Lead as though you have no power” – Taiichi Ohno

 “We’ve achieved more changes in six weeks with these team planning workshops than I’ve seen in twenty years of my time here.”
 Dave Medhurst Projects Coordinator Steelfields Concrete Batching Plant Manufacturer.

 The strength and consistency of this improvement system and its ability to work with human nature are the reasons why TBD Hoshin Kanri programmes achieve an estimated 30 : 1 ROI on client investment.

-Or contact Jeremy Old for an informal, no-obligation chat on 0800 0945 819.
+Or you can simply contact me, Jeremy Old.
+I will be delighted to have an informal, no-obligation chat about your specific needs.
+Just ring me on 0800 0945 819.